ScottHills-Deloitte/Group09_Feb06_Capstone/README.md

 ## Data Understanding and Preparation
-The data sourced for this project is from a Kaggle.com repository for American companies
+The data source for this project is a Kaggle.com repository for American companies listed on the New York Stock Exchange and NASDAQ.
+The dataset comprises financial data from 8,000+ distinct companies recorded during the period spanning from 1999 to 2018.

 ###### Source of Data
 https://www.kaggle.com/datasets/utkarshx27/american-companies-bankruptcy-prediction-dataset